Sanssouci

-Sanssouci (/de/) is a historical building in Potsdam, near Berlin.
+Schloss Sanssouci (/de/) is a historical building in Potsdam, near Berlin.
 Built by Prussian King Frederick the Great as his summer palace, it is often counted among the German rivals of Versailles.
 While Sanssouci is in the more intimate Rococo style and is far smaller than its French Baroque counterpart, it is similarly notable for the numerous temples and follies in the surrounding park.
 The palace was designed and built by Georg Wenzeslaus von Knobelsdorff between 1745 and 1747 to meet Frederick's need for a private residence where he could escape the pomp and ceremony of the royal court.
 The palace's name is a French phrase (sans souci) meaning "without worries" or "carefree", emphasising that the palace was meant as a place of relaxation rather than a seat of power.

 Sanssouci is little more than a large, single-storey villa—more like the Château de Marly than Versailles.
 Containing just ten principal rooms, it was built on the brow of a terraced hill at the centre of the park.
 The influence of King Frederick's personal taste in the design and decoration of the palace was so great that its style is characterised as "Frederician Rococo", and his feelings for the palace were so strong that he conceived it as "a place that would die with him".
 Because of a disagreement about the site of the palace in the park, Knobelsdorff was fired in 1746.
 Jan Bouman, a Dutch architect, finished the project.